 Public sector is the job sector that is actively controlled by the state and state authorities.
-The job opportunities provided by the government are covered under this broad category.
+The jobs provided by the government are covered under this broad category.
+If you are a graduate of veterinary and animal courses, you can look for Jobs for Vet Techs.
+Meanwhile, if you prefer working as a truck driver, there are CDL A Truck Driver Positions available that will suit your skills and experience.
+Those who completed their flight training and education may consider applying for jobs in commercial airlines and government agencies.
+Or if your passion is in the construction business, you can take up construction jobs.
 These jobs are in the public policy sector, IT, communications or any other field.
 These jobs are government regulated and reflect upon the employment sector of the country.
 These jobs also give an insight on the job market generated by the government.
 These jobs are well paid but these jobs are the first ones to go as job cuts come in.
 These jobs pay well when they exist but when they go the laying off is not a good sight to see.
 Jobs in UK don’t see such drastic fluctuations but when they do it’s a sad state of affairs to see jobs go by the bulk.
 The public sector jobs are the first ones to face the brunt of fluctuations in the economy.
 The change in the rates of a country’s economy directly shows itself on the public sector.

 In UK the public sector constitutes a sizeable employer of people.
 In 2010 on an all time high UK employed 6.1 million of its people in the public sector.
 This constitutes nearly around 20% of the total workforce of UK.
 The government of UK has started to cut down on fiscal expenditures on and by public sector recently to cut down on public expenses.
 As part of cutting down expenses the government is taking measures to cut down on public spending.
 It is important here to mention the difference between the public and private sector which lies in the control.
 The funding is also a very important matter here.
 The public sector is financed by the government whereas the private sector as the name suggests, is privately financed.
 This includes teachers in schools, doctors and nurses.
 If you are looking for registered nurse jobs, then you have the option whether to work for the public or private sector.
 There are still further categories among the public sector mainly the public sector organizations and general public.
 Now the difference between these two is that the public sector organization is ‘part of the economic market’ whereas the government is not.
 The government can further be divided into two further parts local and central government.